DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 $${\LARGE molar \space density = \frac{n}{V_0} = \frac{2.9704 \times 10^{-4}}{5\times 10^{-6}}}$$
 $${\LARGE molar \space density = 59.41}$$

+The uncertainty in the value of the molar density and the related calculations is shown below,

 ![[uncertainty in syringe.PNG]]

 #### Objective 2 - Measuring the atmospheric pressure

+The following values were obtained and modified to be plotted,

 | Weight (kg) | x value for graph (${kg/m^2}$) | Initial Volume (${m^3}$) | Final Volume (${cm^3}$) | Difference in volume (${cm^3}$) | ${\LARGE \frac{nRT}{V_0}}$ |
 | ----------- | ------------------------------ | ------------------------ | ----------------------- | ------------------------------- | -------------------------- |